 Cash and cash equivalents, other financial assets and trade and other receivables except for derivative assets and long-term investment, which are classified as financial assets measured at fair value through profit or loss, are classified as financial assets measured at amortized cost.
 These financial assets are recognized initially at fair value plus directly attributable transaction costs, if any.
-After initial recognition, they are measured at amortized cost when they are held for collection of cash flows, where those cash flows solely represent payments of principal and interest using the effective interest method less any impairment as described in note 3(t).
+After initial recognition, they are measured at amortized cost when they are held for collection of cash flows, where those cash flows solely represent payments of principal and interest using the effective interest method less any impairment as described in note 3(s).
 The effective interest method calculates the amortized cost of a financial asset and allocates the finance income over the term of the financial asset using an effective interest rate.
 The effective interest rate is the rate that discounts estimated future cash receipts through the expected life of the financial asset, or a shorter period when appropriate, to the gross carrying amount of the financial asset.

-The Company's trade and other payables, debentures and borrowings, refundable contributions from customers and developers and other liabilities, except for contingent consideration and derivative liabilities which are classified as financial liabilities measured at fair value through profit or loss, are classified as financial liabilities measured at amortized cost and recognized on the date at which the Company becomes a party to the contractual arrangement.
-Financial liabilities are derecognized when the contractual obligations are discharged, cancelled or expire.
+The Company's trade and other payables, loans and borrowings except debt issuance costs, refundable contributions from customers and developers, classified within provisions, and other liabilities, except for contingent consideration and derivative liabilities which are classified as financial liabilities measured at fair value through profit or loss, are classified as financial liabilities measured at amortized cost and are recognized on the date at which the Company becomes a party to the contractual arrangement.
 Financial liabilities are initially recognized at fair value including discounts and premiums, plus directly attributable transaction costs, such as issue expenses, if any.
-Subsequently, these liabilities are measured at amortized cost using the effective interest rate method.
+Subsequently, these liabilities are measured at amortized cost using the effective interest method.